 If removing the spammy links doesn’t cause your site to bounce back then you may need to take more drastic measures to reset the algorithm or to completely re-index your site.
 Here are some ways you can do that:

 - First, try moving to a new host server or change your IP address.

 - If you didn’t already change your URL structure in the previous steps then try doing that now and this time you can use 301 redirects as long as the spammy backlinks were removed.

 - Change registration of the domain name and change the IP again to emulate the site being bought and sold.

 - Move your content to a new sub-directory or several sub-directories based on category, author or content matter.

 - Erase or rewrite all of the content on the site.

-In the end this case study provide the opportunity to test and identify actual causes and effects of the new Penguin update.
+In the end, this case study provides the opportunity to test and identify actual causes and effects of the new Penguin update.
 I will be posting the results of the recovery as soon as the corrections are made.